Table of Contents

 - False positives (Fp): A label was predicted by the model, however, it is not a part of the ground truth.
 The model has detected an object that is not there or provided a wrong label.

 - False negatives (Fn): A label is not predicted by the model, but it is a component of the ground truth.
-The object hasn’t been detected by the model.
+The model has not detected the object.

 After our model has produced its predictions, we examine each one and give it one of the aforementioned labels.
 This allows us to measure precision and recall.
 The formulas for both (and more) are as follows: